 1800 Third Avenue N,

 6 people favorited this theater

-The Lyric Theater opened January 14, 1914 as a vaudville theatre with 1,583 seats located in orchestra, mezzanine and upper balcony levels.
-It was a segregated theatre where African-Americans would sit separately in the upper balcony, which had its own entrance on 18th Street.
-It was operated by the B.F.
+The Lyric Theater opened January 14, 1914 as a vaudeville theatre with 1,583 seats located in orchestra, mezzanine and upper balcony levels.
+It was a segregated theatre where African-Americans would sit separately in the upper balcony, which had its own entrance on 18th Street N. It was operated by the B.F.
 Keith circuit and stars such as Rube Goldberg, Fred Allen, Jack Benny, The Marx Brothers, Buster Keaton Mae West, Sophie Tucker, Will Rogers, Milton Berle, Roy Rogers and Gene Autry appeared here.
 There were six opera boxes on each side of the proscenium, which were removed when the theatre was equipped for CinemaScope in 1954.
 Above the proscenium is a mural titled “The Allegory of the Muses” painted by local artist Harry Hawkins.
 In 1925 a Kilgen 2 manual 4 ranks theatre organ was installed.
 The Lyric Theatre was closed as a regular movie theatre in March 1960.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.